johnpennypacker/demodalizer/index.md

 ## Modal windows

 Modals, or modal windows, are elements of a webpage that seek your attention by disrupting your browsing activity.
-Typically, a modal will be a prompt that asks you for something, and usually it requires that you dismiss it before proceeding... like a popup window that's harder to close.
+Typically, a modal will be a prompt that asks you for something, and usually it requires that you dismiss it before proceeding.
+They're like popup windows that are harder to close.

 ## How it works

-Demodalizer looks for HTML that matches particular patterns that tend to be unique to modal windows, and it hides them.
-It doesn't accept or reject any term or policy, it doesn't submit any forms.
+Demodalizer looks for HTML that matches particular patterns that tend to be unique to modal windows and it hides anything that matches.
+It doesn't accept or reject any terms or policies.
+It doesn't submit any forms.
 It just removes the modal windows from your view.
-It also re-enables scrolling on pages that restrict that and it tries to proactively suppress modals that appear when you're about to leave a page.
+It also re-enables scrolling on pages that restrict that and it tries to proactively suppress modals that will appear when you're about to leave a page.

 ## Potential side effects